11 Ursae Minoris

-11 Ursae Minoris is a single star located approximately 410 light-years away in the northern circumpolar constellation of Ursa Minor.
+11 Ursae Minoris, formally named Pherkad Minor, is a single star located approximately 410 light-years away in the northern circumpolar constellation of Ursa Minor.
 The star is visible to the naked eye as a faint, orange-hued star with an apparent visual magnitude of 5.15.
 It is moving closer to the Earth with a heliocentric radial velocity of −17.8 km/s.